Managing the Canvas Patient Portal

 To invite a patient:

-3. Go to the patient profile or portal user section.
+Go to the patient profile, specifically the portal user section.

-If the patient’s invite link expires, send a new invite or password reset link.
+If the patient’s invite link expires, send a new invite or password reset link from this view at any time.

 Patient self-registration